tharunsrisanth07-dotcom/Banking-System-C/README.md

 README.md	          - Project report & documentation

 ## Conclusion
 This project successfully implements a functioning bank management system with essential operations and persistent file storage.
-It demonstrates the practical application of C structures, file handling, condition checking, loops, and menu-driven design.
+It demonstrates the practical application of C structures,linked lists, file handling, condition checking, loops, and menu-driven design.